billvb/billvb.github.io/index.md

 <a id="read_less_link" href="#">[Show less]</a>

 <span class="read_more_content">
 I spend most of my time in the spacecraft flight software group at the Johns Hopkins University Applied Physics Lab (JHUAPL), where much of my work involves the R&amp;D, operations, and analysis of technologies for several NASA space missions.
 Over the years these missions have included Solar Probe, the Van Allen Probes, EPOXI, and Messenger.
-More recently my research and development efforts have been in safety systems for autonomous aircraft.
+More recently, my research and development efforts have been in safety systems for autonomous aircraft.
+I've also worked on cyber security issues as pertaining to space flight operations, which has been a very interesting - to say the least.
 </span>

 <span class="read_more_content">